dwilliams-github/homepage/client/src/text/resume.md

 [Selected Publications and Patents](#publications)
 =================================

+- Williams, David C., et al, “Robust ligand-protein docking using an advanced genetic algorithm.”
+Submitted to the *Journal of Computer-Aided Molecular Design.*
 - Sivaraja, Mohanram, et al. “VE-1902—A direct thrombin inhibitor with reversible covalent mechanism of action shows efficacy with reduced bleeding in rodent models of thrombosis.” *Thrombosis Research* 190 (2020): 112-121.
 - Sivaraja, Mohanram, et al. “Reversible covalent direct thrombin inhibitors.” *PloS one* 13.8 (2018): e0201377.
 - Aubert, Bernard, et al. “Observation of a charmed baryon decaying to D0 p at a mass near 2.94 GeV/c2.” *Physical review letters* 98.1 (2007): 012001.